-He turned his head, watching as she walked back into the main chamber and began to close off all the entrances to it, moving rocks and kicking down the sides until the only way out was the one above them.
-Walking back to him, she helped him to the rope ladder.
-As he leaned on her, he heard her take a sharp gasp of breath.
-She's in pain too, he thought, trying not lean too heavily on her.
+She helped him to the rope ladder and as he leaned on her, he heard her take a sharp gasp of breath.
+He realized she was in pain too and tried to not lean too heavily on her.
 He saw her wince as she helped him climb.
-This ladder wasn't just for me, he realized.
-She needed as much of a break as he did.
+This ladder wasn't just for him: she needed as much of a break as he did.
 "You're hurt," he whispered.

 "Not as badly as you are."
 She looked up at him.
 "Not as badly as I might have been if beheading hadn't worked on the Turok-Han."

 "Yeah, I beat it."
 Her voice trailed off as she heaved him the final way out of the hole, into a dirt lot, then pulled herself out slowly.